 Outstanding, you think, and off to the mission field you go.
 You plunk down $1,000 to have Joe Bob the Process Server to pull the paperwork together, and then you wait.

-Three months later, you get a nasty-gram from the the Royals Courts in London, telling you that “oh, sorry, dear boy.
+Three months later, you get a nasty-gram from the a solicitor in London, telling you that “oh, sorry, dear boy.
 Quite bad form.
 You’ve blundered the whole thing.”
 [That’s nasty in English legal circles.
 And it’s funnier if you read it in Hugh Grant’s voice.
 It’s nastier if you read in Ralph Fiennes’ voice… as Voldemort.]

 Where did the wheels fall off?